 5 Includes BC-PrEP clients who have an authorized PrEP Enrolment & Prescription Request form regardless if PrEP was subsequently dispensed.
-In the event that BC-PrEP clients were re-enrolled into the program after a period of discontinuation, they were only counted once.
+In the event that BC-PrEP clients were re-enrolled into the program after a period of discontinuation, only the first ever authorization will be counted.